Push Notifications

 You'll need the following before you begin:

-- Push notifications turned on in your Kustomer Chat Management: SDK settings.
+- Push notifications turned on in your Kustomer Chat Management: Install Chat settings.

 Configure Kustomer push notifications